dunkelstern/ghost-theme-development/readme.md

 ```

 This will run a demo ghost instance on http://localhost:2368 (user `template`, email: `example@example.com`, password: `template`) with the dev-theme preselected.

+## Sublime Text

+If you're using Sublime Text, please open the `template-dev` project, it hides all things that are not neccessary for developing a template.

+Furthermore it defines 2 build targets:
+- `build` for just compiling the template
+- `preview` for running a ghost instance and enabling live reload for your browser